yt-project/governance/source/voting.rst

 .. note::
-   While adding a new supporting frontend is generally a substantive contribution, it does not require a YTEP and falls under this category.
+   While adding a new supporting frontend is generally a substantive contribution, it does not require a YTEP.

 Changes to the API Principles and Changes to Dependencies or Supported Versions
 -------------------------------------------------------------------------------

-Changes to the API principles and changes to dependencies or supported versions happen via a Enhancement proposals (YTEPs) and follows the decision-making process outlined in :ref:`decision-making`.
+Changes to the API principles and changes to dependencies or supported versions happen via enhancement proposals (YTEPs) and follows the decision making process outlined in :ref:`decision-making`.
 Discussions regarding these changes will occur in both the mailing list and the YTEP, and votes may be cast in either.